3urobeat/nodemcu-clock/README.md

 # nodemcu-clock
-This is a multifunctional desk clock using a ESP8266 or ESP32 and 4x20 LCD display.
+Multifunctional desk internet clock, powered by an ESP8266 or ESP32 and a 4x20 LCD display.
-The device switches between different pages, which you can see below.
+The device cycles between a collection of pages (configurable), which you can see below.

-By connecting the setup pins listed below with a switch, for example, you can enter a setup mode that spawns an AP to configure the device.
+The firmware contains a separate setup mode, which can be toggled by bridging the setup pins listed below (for example using a switch).
+Inside the setup mode a WiFi network is spawned, allowing you to connect and configure the device using the web browser of another device (e.g. mobile phone).

 &nbsp;